Multilingual Invoice Processing for Singapore Accounting Firms (July 2026)

 Character recognition vs. word segmentation

 English OCR works by identifying letter sequences separated by spaces.
 Chinese has no spaces between words.
-The phrase 供应商发票 (supplier invoice) is four characters with no delimiter, so a system that doesn't understand Chinese grammar will either skip the field, return garbled output, or extract it as a single unrecognizable string.
-Traditional Chinese used in older Singapore businesses adds another layer: the character set differs from Simplified Chinese used in mainland China, so a model trained on one won't reliably read the other.
+The phrase is four characters with no delimiter.
+A system that doesn't understand Chinese grammar will either skip the field, return garbled output, or extract it as a single unrecognizable string.
+Traditional Chinese used in older Singapore businesses adds another layer: the character set differs from Simplified Chinese used in mainland China, so a model trained on one will not reliably read the other.

 Mixed-script documents